-Because measurement tools necessary to guide development and maintenance of a social media strategy are elusive, many firms use assessment tools that may provide inadequate guidance; maybe even lead firms to make decisions that fail to support their overall marketing strategy.
+Because the measurement tools necessary to guide the development and maintenance of a social media strategy are elusive, many firms use assessment tools that may provide inadequate guidance; maybe even leading firms to make decisions that fail to support their overall marketing strategy.

-Interaction – assessing metrics like comments to your blog, retweets, comments on your Facebook wall (together, we call this social media engagement), sign-up for your RSS feed or newsletter, etc Also, look at at the number of people who are engaging with your across multiple social media – do they follow you on Twitter and fan you on Facebook, in addition to visiting your blog.
+Interaction – assessing metrics like comments to your blog, retweets, comments on your Facebook wall (together, we call this social media engagement), sign-up for your RSS feed or newsletter, etc. Also, look at the number of people who are engaging with your across multiple social media – do they follow you on Twitter and fan you on Facebook, in addition to visiting your blog.
 These are much better assessments because they indicate involvement with your product or brand.
 For some of these metrics, you need to set up tracking codes, as explained below.

-Brand metrics – having a good listening program is critical for success of your social media strategy for several reasons.
-From an assessment standpoint, a critical element of listening is to see what conversations are going on across the internet and how these conversations are affecting perceptions of your brand.
-You should also investigate the spread of your message through social networks to track success of vehicles used to stimulate these conversations.
+Brand metrics – having a good listening program is critical for the success of your social media strategy for several reasons.
+From an assessment standpoint, a critical element of listening is to see what conversations are going on across the internet and how these conversations affect perceptions of your brand.
+You should also investigate the spread of your message through social networks to track the success of vehicles used to stimulate these conversations.
 Among the tools you can use for these insights are Sprout Social, Hootsuite, and Buffer.

-Social engagement – This assessment looks at use of your blog to see how visitors interact with it.
+Social engagement – This assessment looks at your blog to see how visitors interact with it.

-- Unique visitors suggests your success in attracting new visitors to the site versus encouraging new visitors to your site.
-In some cases, you want lots of visitors, but if it takes more than 1 visit to convince visitors to buy your product (such as in B2B contexts) then you should be looking for return visitors
+- Unique visitors suggest your success in attracting new visitors to the site versus encouraging new visitors to your site.
+In some cases, you want lots of visitors, but if it takes more than 1 visit to convince visitors to buy your product (such as in B2B contexts) then you should be looking for return visitors.

 - Time on site